nucleome/docs/source/design.rst

 A panel is like a sub-tab in one browser tab.
 You can configure each panel using the configuration toolbar located on the top-right of its frame.
-:numref:`panel_menu` shows the function of each button on the panel's configuration toolbar.
+:numref:`panel_menu` shows the function of each button on a panel's configuration toolbar.

 .. figure:: img/figures_chapter_2/ch2_panel_menu_v2.png
     :name: panel_menu
     :align: center
     :figwidth: 640px

-    Panel configuration toolbar on the top-right corner
+    Panel configuration toolbar locates on the top-right corner of a panel

-**Configuration mode of a panel**
+**Configuration of a panel**

-Clicking the ``configuration`` button (|panel-config|), you will see the configuration interface of this panel if that panel has the configuration mode.
+Clicking the ``configuration`` button (|panel-config|), you will see the configuration interface of this panel if that panel has a configuration mode.
-In the configuration mode (the configuration button will turn to green color), you can go back to the visualization mode by clicking the button again.
+In configuration mode (the configuration button will turn green color), you can go back to the visualization mode by clicking the button again.

 .. figure:: img/figures_chapter_2/ch2_toggle_config_mode_v2.png
     :align: center